gatsbyjs/gatsby/docs/docs/remark-ast.md

 ## Adding the plugin to your site

-You likely will want to grab `gatsby-source-filesystem` to grab the file nodes initally. in this example I am going to assume the markdown files we are working with exist in `src/data/`.
+You likely will want to grab `gatsby-source-filesystem` to grab the file nodes initally. in this example I am going to assume the markdown files we are working with exist in a `src/data/` directory.

 The plugin is now initally set so we can add it as a sub-plugin inside `gatsby-transformer-remark`